Lumiform

 Sample incident report questions to ask in this section include:

-Finally, note down how the event was resolved, and what steps can be taken in the future to avoid similar incidents.
+Finally, note down how the event was resolved, and what steps to take in the future to avoid similar incidents.
 It might also be the case that nothing was resolved, which is also important to mention.

 In this final section, you would ask questions such as:

-After your incident report has been completed, submit it for investigation.
+After your incident report is complete, submit it for investigation.
 That investigation will look at the costs associated with the incident and determine the root cause, so that regulatory requirements are followed more closely in the future.

 Timely completion of incident reports not only helps understand what issues are present in the workplace, but it also vastly improves record keeping in an organization.
 Lumiform makes this record keeping much easier, by saving you time and resources.

 Instead of using pen and paper for incident reporting, use one of our digital templates that you can fill out in minutes.
-And once you have, you can easily download your results, so you can keep records without worrying about where to store them.
+And once you have, you can easily download your results, assign corrective actions directly from the platform, and even track trends with data analytics.